tototofu123/tototofu123/README.md

 - Designing projects that are simple to use but technically solid.
 - Polishing personal website and portfolio experience.
 - Improving project quality and consistency across my repositories.
+- Learning more langauges such as TypeScript, C and SQL.
 ---

 ## Featured Projects